noisrucer/girok/README.md

 2. `User mode`
    - Your data are stored in a centralized server.
 It means you can log in to your account to access your schedule anytime, anywhere.

+Keep in mind that you must log out first to switch to another state.

 ## 2.1 Guest mode <a name="guestmode"></a>

 ```bash